Home | Liz Brown LLC - Emotional Support for Dementia Families

 When certainty disappears in a journey like this, the work becomes learning how to stay anchored in yourself.

-• Build steadier ways to respond to difficult moments
+• how to build steadier ways to respond to hard moments

 You do not have to figure this out alone

-If you are navigating the emotional side of the dementia journey and looking for steadier support, there is a place to begin here.
+If you are navigating the emotional side of dementia and looking for steadier support, there is a place to begin here.

 Disclaimer: The services and information provided on this website are for educational and informational purposes only and are not intended as medical, mental health, or therapeutic advice.
 Nothing on this site is a substitute for professional diagnosis, treatment, or medical care.
 Always seek the advice of your physician or another qualified healthcare provider with any questions regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read on this website.